What Is Amobarbital?

 Call now to talk with a treatment specialist about your recovery options.

-Barbiturates are generally abused for the mild euphoria they elicit—they make a person feel relaxed.
+Barbiturates are generally used for the mild euphoria they elicit—they make a person feel relaxed.
 The initial buzz is similar to that produced by alcohol, especially when taken in large doses.

 Amytal is an unusually potent barbiturate, so the “drunken” state may occur from a small amount of the drug.
 It’s pretty common for a person using amobarbital to appear off balance or even slur their words.

-Other signs and symptoms of amobarbital abuse include:
+Other signs and symptoms of amobarbital use include:

 - faulty judgment

 - shallow breathing